-Section 2.3 already explained that Member States define regional coverage and stir complementarity of the specialisations of the hubs.
-The text below explains how the EDIH network will be set-up in the first 3 years of the programme, by adding each year about one third of the total number (approx. 130-260) hubs.
+Section 2.3 explains that Member States define regional coverage and aim for complementarity of the specialisations of the hubs.
+The text below explains how the EDIH network will be set up in the first years of the programme to reach approx. 130-260 hubs.
 The first step consists of designation of a list of hubs by the Member States.
 As a second step, all designated hubs will be invited to respond to a restricted call for proposals.
-If after this process there are still gaps in the coverage of the network, an open call may complete the network.
+If after this process there are still gaps in the coverage of the network of EDIHs, open calls may further complete the network.
 (Article 16 of the draft regulation: During the first year of the implementation of the Programme, an initial network of European Digital Innovation Hubs, consisting of at least one hub per Member State, shall be established.
-For the purpose of the establishment of the network, each Member State shall designate, in accordance with their national procedures, administrative and institutional structures candidate entities through an open and competitive process.
+For the purpose of the establishment of the network, each Member State shall designate, in accordance with their national procedures, administrative and institutional structures candidate entities through an open and competitive process).